riversideio/binto-portal/README.md

 grunt server
 ```

-Notes: The `API` setting in `.env.` points towards the api that you would like to run the app against. `TEST_USER` and `TEST_PASSWORD` is a user in you test database that you can login with when using the automated test.
+Notes: The `BINTO_API` setting in `.env.` points towards the api that you would like to run the app against. `TEST_USER` and `TEST_PASSWORD` is a user in you test database that you can login with when using the automated test.

 ### Additional Notes